Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 - **Terrestrial Radio Channels**

   Radio channels carry signals in the electromagnetic spectrum.
   They are an attractive medium because they require no physical wire to be installed, can penetrate walls, provide connectivity to a mobile user, and can potentially carry a signal for long distances.
   The characteristics of a radio channel depend significantly on the propagation environment and the distance over which a signal is to be carried.
    Environmental considerations determine path loss and shadow fading, multipath fading, and interference.
    Terrestrial radio channels can be broadly classified into three groups:

-   - those that operate over very short distance (for example with one or two meters): personal devices such as wireless headsets, keyboards, and medical devices operate over short distances;
+   - those that operate over *very short distance*: personal devices such as wireless headsets, keyboards, and medical devices operate over short distances;
-   - those that operate in local areas, typically spanning from ten to a few hundred meters: wireless LAN technologies;
+   - those that operate in *local areas*, typically spanning from ten to a few hundred meters: wireless LAN technologies;
-   - those that operate in the wide area, spanning tens of kilometers: cellular access technologies.
+   - those that operate in the *wide area*, spanning tens of kilometers: cellular access technologies.

 - **Satellite Radio Channels**

   A communication satellite links two or more Earth-based microwave transmitter/receivers, known as ground stations.
   Two types of satellites are used in communications: **geostationary satellites (GEO)** and **low-earth orbiting (LEO)** satellites.

   Geostationary satellites permanently remain above the same spot on Earth.
-This stationary presence is achieved by placing the satellite in orbit at 36,000 kilometers above Earth’s surface.
-This huge distance from ground station through satellite back to ground station introduces a substantial signal propagation delay of 280 milliseconds.
+  They are placed at a huge distance from ground stations, introducing a substantial signal propagation delay.
   Nevertheless, satellite links are often used in areas without access to DSL or cable-based Internet access.

   LEO satellites are placed much closer to Earth.
   They rotate around Earth and may communicate with each other, as well as with ground stations.
   To provide continuous coverage to an area, many satellites need to be placed in orbit.

 ## The Network Core

 Between source and destination, each packet travels through communication links and **packet switches** (either **routers** or **link-layer switches**).
 Packets are transmitted over each communication link at a rate equal to the full transmission rate of the link.
 So, if a source end system or a packet switch is sending a packet of $L$ bits over a link with transmission rate $R$ bits/sec, then the time to transmit the packet is $L/R$ seconds.

 ### Packet Switching

-#### Store-and-Forward Transmission

-Most packet switches use store-and-forward transmission at the inputs to the links.
+Most packet switches use **store-and-forward transmission** at the inputs to the links.
 Store-and-forward transmission means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.

 The end-to-end delay of sending $P$ packets of $L$ bytes over a path consisting of $N$ links each of rate $R$ is